eL-Toxique/alx-low_level_programming/0x12-singly_linked_lists/README.md

  A function that frees a list_t list.

 #### 101-hello_holberton.asm
-A 64-bit program in assembly that prints Hello, Holberton, followed by a new line.
+A 64-bit program in assembly that prints Hello, Holberton, followed by a new line

+#### 100-first.c
+A function that prints You're beat! and yet, you must allow,\nI bore my house upon my back!\n before the main function is executed.